 At The Ritz-Carlton New York, Central Park, the sights and sounds of Manhattan are easily explored.
-The city’s most important attractions, including Rockefeller Center, MoMA, Radio City Music Hall, Carnegie Hall, Broadway, Times Square and The Metropolitan Museum of Art, are near our hotel.
-Let us plan your perfect day, whether it’s shopping on Fifth Avenue, a carriage ride around Central Park or a family-friendly outing to the Museum of Natural History.
+You can access the best of the city just outside our front doors, including iconic atrractions such as Rockefeller Center, Lincoln Center, Broadway, Times Square, and The Metropolitan Museum of Art.
+Let us plan your perfect day, whether it's shopping on Fifth Avenue, a carriage ride around Central Park, or a family-friendly outing to the Museum of Natural History.

 Home to NBC, Radio City Music Hall, Christie’s Auction House and the world-famous Rockefeller Plaza skating rink

 Broadway & Theater District